cnizzardini/gov-info/README.md

 After running this code `$result` will be an instance of GuzzleHttp\Psr7\Response

-For additional usage examples, please look at `src/Console` and `src/Test`.
+For additional usage examples, please look at `src/Console` and `tests`.

 ## Console